An Efficient Algorithm for Vertex Enumeration of Arrangement: The Zero rule

 \rightline{$\Box$}

+{\textbf{Remark 2:} It can be seen that the proposed Zero rule is independent of the column $x_g$ which corresponds to the constant terms in the dictionary.
+This means that when the constant terms in the dictionary change, the selection made by the Zero rule remains unchanged.
+According to our definition of the dictionary, these constant terms originate from the right-hand side constants of the hyperplanes, namely $b_1, \cdots, b_n$.
+Changes in these constants geometrically represent the translation of the hyperplanes, but in the dictionary representation, they only affect the column $x_g$.
+Therefore, we can conclude that the Zero pivot is translation invariant.}

 \textbf{Connection to an open question}.
-Propositions \ref{prop: d-steps conv} and \ref{prop:convergence} might be related to an open question: “Is it possible to find a polynomial pivot rule for linear programming, \textit{i.e.}, a pivot rule which bounds the number of pivot steps by a polynomial function of the number of variables and the number of inequalities, or to prove that such a pivot rule does not exist".
+Propositions \ref{prop: d-steps conv} and \ref{prop:convergence} might be related to an open question: "Is it possible to find a polynomial pivot rule for linear programming, \textit{i.e.}, a pivot rule which bounds the number of pivot steps by a polynomial function of the number of variables and the number of inequalities, or to prove that such a pivot rule does not exist".
 This question is important \cite{terlaky1993pivot}, motivated by analyzing the complexity of the simplex method in linear programming.
 The diameter of a polytope provides a lower bound on the number of steps needed by the simplex method, although it is actually weaker than the so-called Hirsch conjecture in polyhedral theory.
 The Hirsch conjecture, formulated by W. M. Hirsch in 1957 in \cite{klee1987d} and reported in the 1963 book of Dantzig \cite{dantzig1963linear}, states that the edge-vertex graph of an $n$-facet polytope in $d$-dimensional Euclidean space has a diameter no more than $n-d$.
-This means that any two vertices of a polytope must be connected by a path of length at most $n-d$.
-However, this conjecture has been refuted by a counterexample presented in \cite{Santos2010ACT} which introduces a 43-dimensional polytope of 86 facets with a diameter exceeding 43.
-Additionally, a formal disproof is also outlined in \cite{Allamigeon2023AFD}.
+This means that any two vertices of a polytope must be connected by a path of length at most $n-d$. {Although there are many studies on the conjecture and diameter of a polytope \cite{Blanchard2020OnTL, michini2014hirsch, Rispoli1998ABO}}, the conjecture is shown to be true for (0,1)-polytopes \cite{naddef1989hirsch} and generally false by a counterexample presented in \cite{Santos2010ACT} which introduces a 43-dimensional polytope of 86 facets with a diameter exceeding 43.